crownstone/website/business/05-indoor-positioning.md

 - We recommend one Crownstone module per 10 - 25m2
-- To have bluetooth enabled in your smartphone or to carry a bluetooth tag.
+- To have Bluetooth enabled in your smartphone or to carry a Bluetooth tag.

 {% include snippets/two-cols-text-img-end background="blue" img='/images/indoor-positioning-b2b/office.jpg' img-alt='office'%}